SQream/sqream_docs/disappearing_tables/index.rst

      - Column 3, Row 2
      - Column 3, Row 3

 I promise you that the table syntax is really there!
-I'm trying to make things easier for you, I really am.
+I'm trying to make things easier for you, I re